 You Were Wrongfully Accused of Arson

 Not every accusation of arson in California is legitimate.
-You could be blamed for starting a fire that you had nothing to do with.
+You could be blamed for starting a fire with which you had nothing to do.
 Your lawyer could work to demonstrate your innocence in this situation, helping you successfully resolve the charges you are facing.

 Speak with a Criminal Defense Lawyer Regarding Arson Charges

 You can get professional help handling California Penal Code Section 451 and 452: Arson accusations.
-Get legal advice now by contacting the Simmrin Law Group’s criminal defense lawyers in Los Angeles.
-Fill out our online contact form or call (310) 997-4688 to get started.
+Get legal advice by contacting the Simmrin Law Group’s criminal defense lawyers in Los Angeles.
+Fill out our online contact form or call our office to get started.